Deep Reinforcement Trading with Predictable Returns: Deep Reinforcement Learning Methods

 Even if tabular methods converge to the optimal function \citep{Watkins92q-learning}, they fail to generalize over previously unseen states.
 Instead, DRL has good generalization capabilities, but produces unstable behaviors during the training whenever function approximation is combined with an off-policy algorithm and learning by estimates \citep{BarSut2018}.
 The issue of training instability is partially solved by adding two ingredients: an experience replay buffer and a fixed target.
 An experience buffer is a finite set $\mathcal{D}=\{e_{1}, \ldots, e_{N}\}$ of fixed cardinality $N$, where at each time $t$ the agent's stream of experience $e_{t} = (S_{t}, A_{t}, R_{t+1}, S_{t+1})$ is stored replacing one of the old ones.
 The replay buffer is then used to perform a batch update of the network parameters.
 A fixed target is exactly as the online target except that its parameters $\theta^-$ are updated ($\theta^-_t=\theta_t$) and then kept fixed for $\tau$ iterations.
 Combining the two ingredients the gradient step of eq. (\ref{DQLupdate}) becomes

 where $e=\left(s, a, r, s^{\prime}\right)$ is uniformly sampled from $\mathcal{D}$.

 In what follows we adopt a variant of the algorithm called double DQN (DDQN) \citep{hasselt2015doubledqn} which prevents some overestimation issues of the value function.
-For convenience, we still refer to the chosen value based algorithm as DQN, even if the implementation follows the variant of DDQN.
-In the appendix we recap the technical details of the value based algorithms used in the numerical experiments.
+For convenience, we still refer to the chosen value-based algorithm as DQN, even if the implementation follows the variant of DDQN.
+In the appendix, we recap the technical details of the value-based algorithms used in the numerical experiments.

 The optimization problem in eq. (\ref{Eq:rlproblem}) can be equivalently solved using a policy gradient algorithm like the Proximal Policy Optimization (PPO) \citep{SchulmanWDRK17}.
-A policy gradient algorithm directly parametrizes the optimal strategy within a given policy class $\pi_{\theta} = \pi(A_{t}\mid S_{t}; \theta)$, for example a multilayer neural network with the set of parameters $\theta$.
+A policy gradient algorithm directly parametrizes the optimal strategy within a given policy class $\pi_{\theta} = \pi(A_{t}\mid S_{t}; \theta)$, for example, a multilayer neural network with the set of parameters $\theta$.
 The optimization problem is approximately solved by computing the gradient of the performance measure $J(\theta) = \sum_{t=0}^\infty \rho^t R_{t+1}(S_t,A_t,S_{t+1};\pi_{\theta})$ and then carrying out gradient ascent updates according to

 where $\alpha$ is still a scalar learning rate.
 The policy gradient theorem \citep{sutton2000,marbach2001} provides an analytical expression for the gradient of $J(\theta)$ as

 where the expectation, w.r.t. $(S_t,A_t)$, is taken along a trajectory (episode) that occurs adopting the policy $\pi_{\theta}$.
 It can be proven that it is possible to modify the action value function $Q_\pi(s,a)$ in ($\ref{Eq:pgtheorem}$) by subtracting a baseline $V_\pi(s)$ that reduces the variance of the empirical average along the episode, while keeping the mean unchanged.
 A popular baseline choice is the state-value function